kvinay7/trade-recon-ai/README.md

 ## 📖 Overview

-**Trade Reconciliation** is a critical middle-office control that validates multiple representations of the same economic trade to ensure each trade is:
+**Trade Reconciliation** is a critical middle-office control that validates multiple representations of the same economic trade to ensure each trade is correctly recorded, accurately priced, properly settled.

-- Correctly recorded
-- Accurately priced
-- Properly settled

 This platform is intentionally designed as a **control system**, not an accounting, settlement, or posting engine.